Presidency of Religious Affairs: Activities and history

 During the government of the Democrat Party, İmam Hatip schools which offered religious classes and were run by the Diyanet, were re-opened.
 The number of schools offering Quran classes rose from 61 in 1946 to 118 in 1948.
 From 1975 onwards, graduates of İmam Hatip schools were given the same status as regular high-school graduates and therefore they were granted permission to study at universities.
 In 1975 there were more than 300 İmam Hatip schools, with almost 300,000 students.

 Türkiye Diyanet Foundation (Türkiye Diyanet Vakfı) was established in 1975 to support the works of the Directorate of Religious Affairs, spread Islam, and raise clerics who would take on religious services.
 One of its major works is the 44 volume TDV Encyclopedia of Islam (TDV İslam Ansiklopedisi), which is available online.

 A 2021 academic publication summarized the Diyanet's growing activities as such: in 2012 it launched its own 24-hour satellite television channel, Diyanet Television, alongside presence on social media.
-The number of preschool Qur’an courses it offered went from 3,000 in 2000 to 16,200 in 2018, employing 24,463 instructors by the end of 2019, with nearly 4 million attending the summer Qur’anic courses in 2018 while aiming for 24 million by 2023.
+The number of preschool Qur'an courses it offered went from 3,000 in 2000 to 16,200 in 2018, employing 24,463 instructors by the end of 2019, with nearly 4 million attending the summer Qur'anic courses in 2018 while aiming for 24 million by 2023.
 It had published 1,734 books as of 2019 and distributing 9 million books free of charge as of 2018.

 Prior to 2010, the Diyanet had taken some non-traditional stances on gender and health issues.
 In 2005, 450 women were appointed vaizes (who are more senior than imams) by the Diyanet, and it deemed in vitro fertilisation and birth control pills "proper according to Islam".

 In 2006, Pope Benedict XVI visited the Diyanet, where he met with its then president, Ali Bardakoğlu, and with various Turkish Muslim leaders, among them the Grand Muftis of Ankara and Istanbul.

 In 2012, Turkish President Abdullah Gül visited the institution and said "it is undoubtedly one of the most important duties of the Religious Affairs Directorate [i.e. the Diyanet] to teach our religion to our people in the most correct, clear and concise way and steer them away from superstition".

+The Diyanet also conducts research into Islamic literature and culture of minority peoples in Turkey and the Ottoman Empire, including Circassians and Bosnians.
+Diyanet has released studies about Mawlid songs in these languages.